 Time: 10-15 minutes

-Once back outside take a different route back via the Georgian Gardens, a small but quaint garden often overlooked.
-In spring, when I visited the flowers were just starting to peek through the soil so I can imagine it’s a beautiful garden to visit in the summer.
+Looking for more free things to do for you Bath visit? – Once back outside take a different route back via the Georgian Gardens, a small but quaint garden often overlooked.
+In spring, when I visited the flowers were just starting to peek through the soil.
+I can imagine it’s a beautiful garden to visit during the summer months in Bath.

 Bathe in History at the Roman Baths Museum